 This year we are also awarding $20 million to state, local, tribal, and territorial governments, nonprofits, and higher education institutions through the Targeted Violence and Prevention Grant Programs.

-And we responded as a department as a federal government by going into the communities and trying to address that that threat landscape and I think we're ineffective in doing so fully because we have not yet closed the gap of distrust between a department like ours and communities, we serve particularly minority communities.
+And we responded as a Department - as a federal government - by going into the communities and trying to address that threat landscape, and I think we're ineffective in doing so fully because we have not yet closed the gap of distrust between a Department like ours and communities, underserved, particularly minority, communities.

 And it is not the federal government that would see those signs in the first instance, nor would it necessarily be local law enforcement, but who is it?
 Who is it?
-Is sometimes the family, sometimes friends, a school teacher, a neighbor, and it speaks to the need to work as a community in addressing a threat of domestic violent extremism, and it speaks of the broader need to work as a community in addressing the many challenges we face resilience.
+It is sometimes the family, sometimes friends, a schoolteacher, a neighbor, and it speaks to the need to work as a community in addressing a threat of domestic violent extremism, and it speaks of the broader need to work as a community in addressing the many challenges we face resilience.
 Resilience is really defined as a community phenomenon and requires community effort.